arleigh418/Automatic-IG-Like/README.md

 4.If you have any questions, please contact me for discussion.

+5.It may can't run,you need to update xpath or other label by yourself.

 *Notice : This Project is for practice and research , please avoid any illegal actions and follow IG's policy.